nextflow-io/nextflow/docs/reference/syntax.md

 }
 ```

 Only one output block may be defined in a script.
-Refer to {ref}`workflow-output-def` for the set of available target directives.
+See {ref}`workflow-output-def` for the set of available target directives.

 ## Statements

-Statements should be separated by a newline or semi-colon:
+Statements can be separated by either a newline or a semi-colon:

 ```groovy
 // newline